soyuka/doc/core/configuration.md

         # The list of paths with files or directories where the bundle will look for additional resource files.
         paths: []

-    # The list of your resources class directories.
-Defaults to the directories of the mapping paths but might differ.
-    resource_class_directories:
-        - '%kernel.project_dir%/src/Entity'

     doctrine:
         # To enable or disable Doctrine ORM support.
         enabled: true